serverfarmer/serverfarmer/README.md

 Also, Puppet is production ready since 2011, and Chef since 2013.

-Farmer was used semi-commercially since 2008, and proving its usefulness, was released in 2015 as open source.
+Server Farmer was used semi-commercially since 2008, and proving its usefulness, was released in 2015 as open source.

 # Advantages over Puppet, Chef etc.

 1. Featherweight.
 2. No customer passwords, private keys etc. in repository.
-All customer-specific or machine-specific configuration done by runtime dialogs, so base Farmer can be easily deployed everywhere.
+All customer-specific or machine-specific configuration done by runtime dialogs, so base Server Farmer can be easily deployed everywhere.
 3. Diff friendly: all configuration templates based on default configuration files from each Linux distribution, therefore it's easy to track changes.
 4. Tight integration with Cacti monitoring software.